mysterious-coding/base_entranced/README.md

 Feel free to create a new "issue" with any question/bug report/feature request you may have.
 I will do my best to address your concern promptly.

+Notice to coders: I compile this mod with Debug setting, not Final.
+There are two crashes when compiling with Final: one occurs occasionally while changing the map and was caused by some code created between builds 85 and 100.
+The other crash is a random rare server crash that tends to happen on Desert 2nd objective.
+Due to auto-initialization, these crashes seem to go away with Debug compile.
+Until these can be fixed, this mod should be compiled with Debug.

 #base_entranced features
 These are unique features for base_entranced.